pizzasperoni/weight-converter/README.md

-# Invented language translator
+# Weight converter
+From kg -> pounds & pounds -> kg

-Just a js module that returns text translated to an invented languaje
+Just a js module that returns weight converted to pounds or kg depending on the case.

 ### Installing